ben-riggles/pokermon/README.md

 ### Server Setup for Local Testing

-`docker compose up` to build the project, the port is exposed on `7777` locally and `5000` on the server, I only did that because `5000` sometimes has conflicts with other ports as it's a common port for development.
+`docker compose up` to build the project, the port is exposed on `7777` locally and `7777` on the server.

 ### Website Setup